-Currently, the admission and visa process is working as normal and we are planning to complete the process that allows applicants to enrol in September.
+The admission and visa processes are working as normal.
 We will continue to monitor the situation, and should this change, applicants will be contacted.

 Providing that you have a course offer and you meet all other eligibility criteria, you can apply with your provisional or predicted grades confirmed by your school/college.
 Any scholarship offer will be conditional on your final results.

 If you have any mitigating circumstances, you should advise us as soon as possible and a letter from your school, college or university should be sent to us to confirm this.

 If you are taking qualifications outside of the UK and you have been advised that you will not be receiving a result, or the results you will be awarded are going to change, please advise us as soon as possible.
 We are reviewing the entry criteria for each country as we receive official confirmation of changes to their grading systems.

 If you require a visa to study in the UK, we will still need evidence that your qualifications meet the UKVI requirements before a CAS can be issued.
 We understand that it may not be possible to obtain original certification at this time, so scanned copies will be accepted.

 Yes, for most courses we allow applicants to defer for one year.
 Please contact your Admissions Officer if you wish to defer your place.

 As all staff are currently working remotely, we cannot accept any documents by post.
 Please scan and email any documents to us.